 Let us come to the 720 strike.
 The 720 Put is currently quoting at Rs.28.20.
 Of this Rs.25 is explained by intrinsic value (720-695) and the balance Rs.3.20 is explained by time value of money.
 In case of the 720 call the entire Rs.7.50 is the time value of money.

-Let us now consider 2 investors viz.
+Let us now consider the behaviour of the 2 investors viz.
 Alpha and Beta.
-Alpha is an aggressive investor who believes that with the metals cycle already overpriced, Tata Steel price should correct.
+Alpha is an aggressive investor, a taker of risks in the stock market, who believes that with the metals cycle already overpriced, Tata Steel price should correct.
 He expects the price to correct to Rs.640 in the next 1 week.
 He can sell the Tata Steel 680 call and get a maximum profit of Rs.24, which is a good profit on his margin.
 However, Alpha is taking on a very huge risk here.
 Since Alpha has sold the 680 Call at Rs.24, he is only covered up to Rs.704.
 Any price above that will result in unlimited losses for Alpha.
 The better option will be buying the 680 November Put option.
 If the price touches Rs.640, then he makes a profit of Rs.33/- (40-7).
 In a worst case scenario if the Tata Steel stock goes up to any level, his loss is limited only to Rs.7/- share.

-Now, let us consider the case of Beta who is more conservative.
+Now, let us consider the case of Beta who is a less risky and more conservative player.
 Beta is of the view that the stock may be hovering in a range.
 While downsides are open, its upside is limited to Rs.720.
 The best option for Beta is to sell the 720 call.
 Buying the 720 put may be too expensive and buying the 680 put may be too out of the money.
 Selling the 720 call will give him a premium of Rs.7.50 and serve his view.

 Are you having an affirmative view on the stock or index going down?
 In that case it makes more sense for you to buy the put option.
 Your downside risk will be limited to the option premium paid and your profits in case the stock falls will be unlimited.

 Are you having a cautiously non-affirmative view on the stock?
 In this case you are only confident that the stock price is unlikely to rise beyond a point.
 You are indifferent to whether the stock price goes down or stays stagnant at current levels.
 In such cases, it makes eminent sense to sell the call at the strike where you believe the stock to top out.
-You can also sell a lower call for higher premium but that is taking on unnecessary risk.
+You can also sell a lower call for a higher premium but that is taking on unnecessary risk.
+While some aggressive stockholders may go with risk, however unnecessary, it is prudent to avoid this as you make a calculated decision to avoid losses.

 Lastly, are you playing for a rise in volatility or fall in volatility in the market?
 If you are playing for a rise in volatility, then buying a put option is the better choice.
 However, if you are betting on volatility coming down then selling the call option is a better choice.

 How to trade put and call options is all about knowing the difference between call and put options in terms of risk and return potential.
-Your choice can actually be a simple one!
+Your choice can actually be a simple one, depending on the investment strategy you take and the kind of personality you have, a risk-averse investor or a risk taker.